replit/ReplitLM/README.md

  Can be any of the following:

-- some instruct tuning dataset on the Huggingface Hub
+- some instruct tuning dataset on the Hugging Face Hub
 - a local dataset in a JSONL file
-- a local or remote streaming dataset, i.e. a dataset in the specific MDS format used by Mosaic Streaming available locally or in some cloud store such as a GCS/S3 bucket.
+- a local or remote streaming dataset, i.e., a dataset in the specific MDS format used by Mosaic Streaming available locally or in some Cloud store such as a GCS/S3 bucket.
 You will likely not have this dataset, unless you already have been customizing your training and datasets for use with the Mosaic ecosystem.

 #### (2) Format the Dataset with a Custom Preprocessing Function